Rules and Regulations for Solid Waste Management Facilities and Organic Waste Management Facilities (250-RICR-140-05-1)

 (1) Two (2) at the facility's upwind perimeter;

 (2) Two (2) locations downwind of major activities on the facility’s property.
 One (1) of these shall be located immediately downwind of the active working face, processing area or storage area; and at one (1) other at the facility's downwind perimeter.

 c.
 This monitoring shall be done at least quarterly for five (5) years after the operations began.
-Monitoring frequency may be changed as described in § 1.15(C)(2)(c)((2)) through ((4)) below.
+Monitoring frequency may be changed as described in §§ 1.15(C)(2)(c)((2)) through ((4)) of this Part.

 (1) In addition, sampling shall include, hydrogen sulfide concentrations at representative locations onsite and along the perimeter of the facility using a direct reading instrument.